Cuba, North Korea reject 'unilateral and arbitrary' U.S. demands

 U.S. President Donald Trump has also increased pressure on Cuba since taking office, rolling back a fragile detente begun by predecessor Barack Obama and returning to the hostile rhetoric of the Cold War.

+“The DPRK’s belligerent and provocative behavior demonstrates it has no interest in working toward a peaceful solution,” the official said.

+DPRK stands for North Korea’s official name, the Democratic People’s Republic of Korea.

-“On the situation on the Korean Peninsula, they expressed concern about the escalation of tensions,” the statement read.
+Cuba said in the statement the Cuban and North Korean foreign ministers had “expressed concern about the escalation of tensions” on the Korean peninsula.

 “The ministers discussed the respective efforts carried out in the construction of socialism according to the realities inherent to their respective countries.”

-The two Communist-run countries are the last in the world to maintain Soviet-style command economies, though under President Raul Castro, the Caribbean nation has taken some small steps toward the more market-oriented communism of China and Vietnam.
+Cuba and North Korea are the last in the world to maintain Soviet-style command economies, though under President Raul Castro, the Caribbean nation has taken some small steps toward the more market-oriented communism of China and Vietnam.

 Cuba maintains an embassy in North Korea, but publicly trades almost exclusively with the South.
 Last year, trade with the latter was $67 million and with the North just $9 million, according to the Cuban government.

+North Korea defends its weapons programs as a necessary defense against U.S. plans to invade.
+The United States, which has 28,500 troops in South Korea, a legacy of the 1950-53 Korean war, denies any such intentions.

-Reporting by Sarah Marsh; Editing by Lisa Shumaker
+Reporting by Sarah Marsh; Additional Reporting by Phillip Stewart in Washington; Editing by Lisa Shumaker and Nick Macfie